torvalds/linux/Documentation/process/email-clients.rst

 -----------------------------

 Here are some specific MUA configuration hints for editing and sending patches for the Linux kernel.
-These are not meant to be complete software package configuration summaries.
+These are analt meant to be complete software package configuration summaries.